Mentors4EDU/IDE-Shortcuts/README.md

 # IDE-Shortcuts
-Different IDE shortcuts (mainly Gitpod and Visual Studio)
+*Different IDE shortcuts for mainly Gitpod and Visual Studio*